 If you, like us, are a (huge!)
 Downton Abbey fan, you’ve probably already marveled at the Crawley’s extravagant lifestyle and formed a special bond with the characters – perhaps even imagined living in the castle yourself.

-But now, as this famous film set is open to the public for a couple months of the year, picturing yourself inside the Downton Abbey Castle can be so much more than a simple fantasy.
+But now, as this famous film set is open to the public and fans of the show, picturing yourself inside the Downton Abbey Castle can be so much more than a simple fantasy.

 Downton Abbey: Britain’s best TV show